fukamachi/clack/README.markdown

 * Status (Required, Integer): An HTTP status code.
 This must be an integer greater than or equal to 100, and should be an HTTP status code as documented in RFC 2616.
 * Headers (Required, Property List): An HTTP headers.
 This must be a property list of key/value pairs.
-* Body (Optional, List or Pathname): The response body.
+* Body (Required, List or Pathname): The response body.
 This is either a list or a pathname.
 If it is a list of strings, Handler should output it with #\NewLine for each elements.
 The body can instead be a pathname for serving static files.

 ## Handler